17 Robin Rd ,Long Sault, Ontario

 Our attractive clubhouse provides facilities for functions and individual use.
 Our spacious, landscaped patio with barbeques and shaded tables is a perfect spot to relax after a day’s sail.
 A fully equipped kitchen, showers and lockers are all here for your convenience.
 The grounds include parking, a workshop, boat and mast storage facilities, a dry sail launch ramp and mast crane.
 The strongest resource at THSC is our club members who come from all walks of life and bring diverse experience to the club.
 Our common bond is our love of boats and boating.
 THSC offers an ideal range of activities, from cruising to racing, for boaters who are looking for camaraderie, convenience and value.
 Download our two-page Visitor’s Guide with map or phone 416-694-6918.

 The Royal Canadian Yacht Club is a sailing club with a tradition that dates back to 1852.
 The Club provides yachting activities for racers and cruisers alike from our Island facilities.
-Our City Clubhouse at 141 St. George Street provides modern facilities for squash, badminton, aquatics and also features a 4,000 square foot fitness area.
-Fine dining is available in a formal setting as well as casual eating areas for Members and children of all ages.
+Fine dining is available in a formal setting as well as casual eating areas for Members, Yachtsmen, and children of all ages.